Louisiana vs. Georgia State NCAA Football Odds, Plays and Insights | November 4, 2021

 - Louisiana's games this year have gone over the total in one out of eight opportunities (12.5%).

+- The Ragin' Cajuns put up 32.0 points per game, comparable to the 30.1 per outing the Panthers surrender.

-- Louisiana is 3-0 against the spread and 3-0 overall this season when the team notches more than 30.1 points.
+- Louisiana is 3-0 against the spread and 3-0 overall this season when the team puts up more than 30.1 points.

-- Louisiana is 3-1 against the spread and 4-0 overall when the team piles up more than 422.9 yards.
+- Louisiana is 3-1 against the spread and 4-0 overall when the team totals over 422.9 yards.

-- The Ragin' Cajuns have seven giveaways this season, while the Panthers have 10 takeaways .
+- The Ragin' Cajuns have turned the ball over seven times this season, three fewer than the Panthers have forced (10).

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.